-Figure 2 Gsp1 point mutations in the interfaces with interaction partners globally rewire the physical interaction network of Gsp1, including changes in interactions with the switch regulators GEF (Srm1) and GAP (Rna1).Gsp1 point mutations in the interfaces with protein partners globally rewire the physical interaction network of Gsp1, including changes in interactions with the switch regulators GEF (Srm1) and GAP (Rna1). a, Left: The change in abundance of partner proteins pulled down with Gsp1 mutants is represented as log2-transformed fold change between abundance pulled-down with a Gsp1 mutant versus pulled-down with wild-type Gsp1.
+Figure 2 Gsp1 point mutations in the interfaces with protein partners globally rewire the physical interaction network of Gsp1, including changes in interactions with the switch regulators GEF (Srm1) and GAP (Rna1). a, Left: The change in abundance of partner proteins pulled down with Gsp1 mutants is represented as log2-transformed fold change between abundance pulled-down with a Gsp1 mutant versus pulled-down with wild-type Gsp1.
 Right: Change in abundance of pulled-down physical interaction partners for which there are also co-complex crystal structures (Rna1, Srm1, Yrb1, Kap95, Pse1, Srp1).
 Mean(log2FC) values when the point mutation is versus when it is not in the core of the interface with the partner are -1 and 0.73, respectively (t-test p-value = 1.6x10-5). b, Left: Change in abundance of pulled-down Rna1 (GAP) and Srm1 (GEF).
 Right: Position of threonine 34 with respect to the interface with Rna1 (GAP, PDB id: 1k5d) and Srm1 (GEF, PDB id: 2i1m).
 As the coordinates for T34 are not resolved in the 2i1m structure, on the right-hand side the pink spheres show the residue location in the aligned 1k5d structure.